syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/animation.md

 The **Animation** library is used to perform animation effects on HTML elements by running sequence of frames.

-## Animation Supported Components
+## Animation Supported controls

-The following table demonstrates the list of Syncfusion ASP.NET Core component documents that are supported with Animation.
+The following table demonstrates the Syncfusion ASP.NET Core control documents that support Animation.

 * [Accordion](../accordion/how-to/customize-expand-collapse-actions)
 * [Accumulation Chart](../accumulation-chart/legend#enable-animation)